-However, as pointed out by Magan and Wu~\cite{Magan-2024n-BGS-chaostype}, spectral chaos (random matrix statistics) and basis/semiclassical chaos (eigenstate thermalization and Lyapunov growth) are actually distinct characteristics of quantum chaos, except when the Hamiltonian is $k$-local.
+Although the perturbed quantum cat map has random matrix spectral statistics, the unperturbed map does not~\cite{matos-1993-QuantizationAnosov, keating-2000-PseudosymmetriesAnosov, backer-2003-NumericalAspects}.
+Despite this, the map still has a semiclassically chaotic limit (see~\cite{esposti-2003-MathematicalAspects} for a review), in apparent violation of the Bohigas-Giannoni-Schmit (BGS) conjecture~\cite{bohigas-1984-CharacterizationChaotic}.
+Indeed, the unperturbed cat map still displays Lyapunov growth in OTOC~\cite{chen-2018-OperatorScrambling, garcia-mata-2018-ChaosSignatures} and in cumulative AFL (see Appendix~\ref{sect:cat-perts}), and obeys eigenstate thermalization hypothesis~\cite{axenides-2018-QuantumCat}.
+However, as pointed out by Magan and Wu~\cite{Magan-2024n-BGS-chaostype}, spectral chaos (random matrix statistics) and basis/semiclassical chaos (eigenstate thermalization and Lyapunov growth) are notably distinct characteristics of quantum chaos, except when the Hamiltonian is $k$-local.
 The unperturbed cat map is an example of dynamics displaying only basis chaos.
-In this language, AFL entropy is a measure of basis chaos and exhibits limited sensitivity to spectral chaos.
-It is thus a diagnostic of semiclassical chaos and may not fully capture all aspects of \textit{quantum} chaos.
+In this language, AFL entropy is a measure of basis chaos and exhibits limited sensitivity to spectral chaos, and so may not capture all aspects of \textit{quantum} chaos.